 A house that has been renovated has many advantages over one that has been bought or built from scratch.
 Renovations can reveal all charming original features, along with the potential for an impressive rise in property value if completed to a high standard.

 Where to start 1960 house renovation

 When starting your 1960s house renovation journey, spending time getting to know your property could be the most important step of your reno process.
-Here is the breakdown of the process of 1960 house renovation UK
+Here is the breakdown of the process of 1960 house renovation London.

 The most important thing to consider while 1960 house renovation is your budget.